harrychown/buscoTree/README.md

 ## 3) alignCore.job

 Concatenate core-orthologs across strains.
 SeqKit v2.0.0 was used to linearse sequences prior to appendage.
 Sequences of core-orthologs underwent multiple sequence alignment using MUSCLE v3.8.1551.
+Alignments were then organised using SAMtools v1.4